 Exact standup paddleboarding routes may vary depending on possible wildlife sightings, currents, tides and weather.

 Arrival Day: You will meet in Telegraph Cove, a historic logging and fishing community, the day before our trip departs.
 A visit to the Whale Interpretive Centre and walk around one of the last boardwalk communities on Vancouver Island is a must.
-You can have dinner on your own at the Killer Whale Cafe or the Old Saltery Pub in Telegraph Cove.
+We will have a group dinner at the Killer Whale Cafe in Telegraph Cove.
 Accommodation options at the resort range from tent camping to cozy cabins and rooms at Telegraph Cove Resort.

-Day 1: We will be departing from Telegraph Cove Marina & RV resort and you will relocat your vehicle here for the week.
+Day 1: We will be departing from Telegraph Cove Marina & RV resort and you will relocate and pay for your vehicle here for the week.
 You will be on your own for breakfast before meeting Captain James Wilson at Telegraph Cove Marina & RV to load our water taxi.
 James will shuttle us into the heart of the Broughton Archipelago and to our first campsite.
 We will spend the day paddling the local area, getting comfortable with our boards and equipment and settling in to the beauty of the Broughton Archipelago.

 Days 2 to 4: Based on weather, tides, currents and wildlife we will spend the next three full days exploring the archipelago.
 We will set a plan for the following days trip and may spend a couple of nights at the same campsite or we could also move from campsite to campsite as we paddle back towards the south end of the archipelago.
 Along the way, we’ll keep our eyes peeled for wildlife as sightings or reports may dictate our itinerary for the day.
 We will look for Orcas, Humpbacks, Bald Eagles, Deer, Black Bears, Harbour Seals, Dall’s Porpoises and White Sided Dolphins, Stellar Sea Lions and the fantastic intertidal life.